Naserien/Legends-of-Valor/README.md

 ## How to compile and run
-1. Navigate to the directory "liubyfly@csa2.bu.edu:~/cs611/hw4/"
-2. Put the directory like this:
+1. Put the directory like this:
    ```
    |-- root
       |-- Legends_Monsters_and_Heroes